Rudolf (musical): Act I

 In the destroyed office, Rudolf secretly meets with Szeps and his associates.
 The men declare that they have written up a new constitution for a free and liberal Europe and try to convince Rudolf to sign the document (“Zeit zu Handeln / Finish What You've Started”).
 Rudolf is hesitant to sign, not wanting to commit high treason against his father.
 The men agree to give Rudolf time to make his decision.
 Once left alone, Rudolf wonders if he can find the strength to go against his father (Wohin führt mein Weg? / How Will I Know?”).

 Mary then enters the office, looking to deliver a letter for Julius Felix.
 Rudolf reads the letter, which states Mary’s desire to meet Felix.
 Rudolf reveals that he is, in fact, secretly Julius Felix.
 Mary is shocked, but elated, and the two spend the evening ice-skating (“Tralala / The Tra-La-La Ice Skating Song”).

 Rudolf informs Mary that they are being watched by Wiligut, one of Taafe's spies, and suggests that they play a little joke on him.
 Rudolf and Mary pretend to flirt with each other, teasing Wiligut, but actually begin to fall in love in the process. (“In dem moment als ich dich sah / The Moment I Saw You”).
 Rudolf tells Mary of the one place where his life is not complicated and he can write the dreams of Julius Felix: Mayerling.
 Mary asks that Rudolf take her there some day.

 Taafe meets with Franz-Joseph to discuss the renewal of Austria's alliance with Germany.
 When Franz-Joseph asks of Julius Felix, Taafe divulges new intelligence that puts Rudolf under suspicion; but Franz-Joseph does not believe his son could be responsible.
-Rudolf overhears the discussion and becomes distressed that Taafe could be close to discovering the truth.
+Rudolf overhears and fears exposure.

 Rudolf wanders the streets aimlessly and is discovered by Mary.
 When Mary asks what is wrong, Rudolf unhappily replies that, while being with Mary has made him happier than he has ever been, he can no longer see her.
 Mary affectionately convinces Rudolf to put his fears aside and accept the fact that he loves her.
 The two share a kiss and begin their affair (“Vertrau in uns / Only Love”).